Tishues/asteroids/README.md

 # Asteroids game
-A python implementation of the classic Asteroids arcade game where the player pilots a shaceship and destroys asteroids.
+A python implementation of the classic Asteroids arcade game where the player pilots a spaceship and destroys asteroids.

 ## Prerequisites
 - Python 3.x